The effects of a scalar singlet Leptoquark at the $Z$ factory: The and -pair productions in decay

 where $K_2 = -0.5919,\ K_1 = -0.03947$ and $K_d = 0.4188$.
-In Fig.~\ref{fig::fitted}, the predictions of the fitted function $\delta_{\text{fitted}}$ for different $S_1$ masses are shown as distinctive curves.
+In FIG.~\ref{fig::fitted}, the predictions of the fitted function $\delta_{\text{fitted}} $ for different $S_1$ masses are shown as distinctive curves.

 In the scenario addressing the CC anomalies, there is no coupling between 2th-generation leptons and quarks.
-Therefore, for $Z \to \mu^+ \mu^-$ decay, the $S_1$ only alters the self-energy functions of the vector bosons, as shown in the upper panel of Fig.~\ref{fig::zdecaynlo}, and further contributes to the corresponding counter terms.
+Therefore, for $Z \to \mu^+ \mu^-$ decay, the $S_1$ only alters the self-energy functions of the vector bosons, as shown in the upper panel of FIG.~\ref{fig::zdecaynlo}, and further contributes to the corresponding counter terms.
 Obviously, the NP effects from $S_1$ in $Z \to \mu^+ \mu^-$ are independent on the couplings $\lambda_{b\tau}^{1L}$ and $\lambda_{c\tau}^{1R}$.
 The behavior of the $S_1$ contribution as a function of $M_{S_1}$ is similar to that in the $Z \to \tau^+ \tau^-$ channel, as shown in the right panel of FIG.~\ref{fig::decay_ms_llcc}, but its magnitude is approximately $\mathcal{O}(10^{-6})\%$.
 Such NP effects in the $Z \to \mu^+ \mu^-$ channel are essentially negligible, also implying that the current measurements do not provide further constrain on the mass of the scalar singlet LQ.
+We have also evaluated the corresponding corrections to $Z\to b\bar b$, $Z\to c\bar c$ and $Z\to\nu_\tau\bar\nu_\tau$ channels.
+The detailed results are collected in Appendix~\ref{appA}.
+We find that these additional $Z$-pole channels do not provide stronger sensitivities than the $\tau^+\tau^-$ channel in the present minimal scenario.